Zotigh/web-page/README.md

    more knolegable if by a little about java code.
 This makes me feel even if a little acomplished.
 I look forward to continuing and hope I can learn as much as the instructer has to offer.

 * (Week 2) This week I feel like went by pretty quick.
-Learning about structios and the most efficent ways to set them up is something I really find interestiong and can't wait to learn more.
+Learning about structures and the most efficent ways to set them up is something I really find interestiong and can't wait to learn more.